-Add the oil or butter and, when smocking carefully place the figs in the pan, turning them immediately to caramelize.
+Add the butter and, when the pan, is hot, carefully place the figs in the pan, turning them to caramelize.
 Season with a touch of salt and add the crushed chilies.

 Drain the pasta.
-Stir the lemon zest and juice into the pasta.
+Stir the lemon cream mixture into the pasta.
 Add the figs and serve with the Parmesan.

 Serves 2 as a main course or 4 as an appetizer.